 - Copy the formula to the other cells in your column.

-✪ Tip: Even though the Value_if_false field is optional, it’s best to provide a value.
+Even though the Value_if_false field is optional, providing a value is best.
 Otherwise, Excel will use FALSE in the cell value.

 The above spreadsheet might have been Version 1 for my parents.
 A new incentive program would appear based on some parent/child negotiations and competitive neighborhood rates.
 I probably would’ve requested pay for partial chores.
 No doubt, my parents would counter with a penalty clause if something was less than half done.